Millikin University: History

 Millikin's campus in Decatur, however, would not officially open until September 15, 1903.
-Its dedication was presided over by president Theodore Roosevelt.

-James Millikin University maintained its two-campus model until 1952, when the two units separated to become two wholly independent institutions; the Decatur campus renamed as just Millikin University while the Lincoln campus remained known as Lincoln College.
+Its dedication was presided over by U.S. President Theodore Roosevelt.
+James Millikin University maintained its two-campus model until 1952, when the two units separated to become two wholly independent institutions; the Decatur campus was renamed to Millikin University while the Lincoln campus remained known as Lincoln College.
 The charter of independent Millikin was approved by the state on July 23, 1953.

 Academics

 Millikin confers undergraduate degrees, graduate degrees, and post-graduate certificates and degrees.
 Its most popular undergraduate majors, based on number out of 403 graduates in 2022, were: